 2. Transferring & syncing files

-When it comes to boosting remote employees function efficiently and meet goals, cloud storage is an excellent central hub for online file management.
+When it comes to boosting remote employees’ functions efficiently and meet goals, cloud storage is an excellent central hub for online file management or file sharing.

 You can access your files from anywhere, anytime as long as you have an internet connection.Often times you will have to forward large size of files to clients or outsourced collaborators.
 And here’s where cloud storage service comes in handy where most email services restrict the file sizes.